shimakaze09/MyGM/README.md

 ## 6. SIMD

-The library supports SIMD, requiring only SSE instruction support.
-It uses xsimd as a wrapper for SSE instructions, but in most cases, it directly uses SSE instructions.
+The library supports SIMD, requiring only SSE2 instruction support.

 The main accelerated class is `float4`, including `vecf4`, `pointf4`, etc.